openjdk/jextract/README.md

 }
 ```

 In other words, the `jextract` tool has generated all the required supporting code (`MemoryLayout`, `MethodHandle` and `FunctionDescriptor`) that is needed to call the underlying `distance` native function.
 For more examples on how to use the `jextract` tool with real-world libraries, please refer to the [samples folder](samples) (building/running particular sample may require specific third-party software installation).
+There are also some third-party samples:

+* [java-vulkan](https://github.com/brcolow/java-vulkan): Vulkan + Win32 API to render a triangle.

 #### Command line options